Phillip Christou

 Phillip Christou (born 18 June 1970 in Williamstown, Victoria) is an Australian male weightlifter, competing in the 94 kg category and representing Australia at international competitions.

 Career

 As a junior, coached by Michael Noonan, he won the silver medal at the national championships in 1984.
 Christou won the bronze medal in the snatch at the 1994 Commonwealth Games in Victoria, Canada. lifting 152.5 kg.
 He competed at world championships, most recently at the 1998 World Weightlifting Championships.

-Personal
+Personal life

 Christou is married with Lexi Christou, and has had two children.